mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - Plot a dominant industry line.
         - Create your blue ocean offer by asking what competing factors can we eliminate, decrease, raise, and introduce.

-- **Porter's Five Forces**: It is not a boring business exercise.
-It helped the founders of Warby Parker create a company worth over $1B.
-Their analysis showed that the eyewear industry is dominated by a single player, Luxottica, which kept prices of prescription glasses artificially high.
-A pair was priced at around $300 even though it cost only $10-$20 to produce.
-The best framework for industry analysis is Porter’s Five Forces.
-It evaluates five competitive forces, which influence industry attractiveness.
-The basic idea is that your product or company is not competing just with direct competitors but with everyone in the ecosystem, including customers, suppliers, substitutes, and new entrants.
-For example, you might have very few competitors but you still can’t make any profit because your suppliers have more negotiating power and so they capture most of the profits.
-Overview of Porter’s Five Forces:
-    - Threat of new entrants: How hard is it to enter an industry?
-    - Bargaining power of buyers: How easily can buyers drive our prices down?
-How well can they negotiate?
-    - Threat of substitutes: How else can customers satisfy the same need?
-    - Bargaining power of suppliers: how easily can suppliers drive their prices up?
-How well can they negotiate?
-    - Rivalry amongst existing competitors: How many competitors are in an industry?
-How strong are they?

 - **Competitor Analysis**: Understanding competitors’ strategy, business model, and future plans help us design better products and experiences.
 We can anticipate how competitors will react to our innovations, and how we can differentiate better (create unique value for our users).
     - The first step of competitor analysis is identifying competitors.
     - Divide the competition into direct and indirect competitors.
 Direct competitors are companies that offer the same product (or service) and indirect competitors offer a different product that solves the same problem.
 For example, Uber’s direct competitors are taxi companies and Lyft.
 The indirect competitors are bike sharing services, public transport, car sharing services, and walking on foot.